apache/cloudstack-documentation/source/plugins/vxlan.rst

 .. warning::
-   Make sure you have an alternative way like IPMI or ILO to reach the machine in case you made a configuration error and the network stops functioning!
+   Make sure you have an alternative way like IPMI or ILO to reach the machine in case you made a configuration error and the Network stops functioning!

 Configure in Ubuntu